Palaeoecology in the 21st century

 Despite the enormous advances made in palaeoecology (refined pollen analysis, chironomid analysis, quantitative techniques, etc) and advances in geochemistry and molecular biology, palaeoecology remains a very time-consuming and labour-intensive activity and uses many of the same laboratory techniques that were developed 25-40 years ago.
 To address many of the environmental challenges that we are all facing today, palaeoecological data must be more precise than ever before in four main dimensions – space, time, taxonomy, and quantification.

 The Advanced Scientific Equipment (AVIT) programme from the Norwegian Research Council (NFR) awarded the Palaeoecology Laboratory* a 10.3 million kroner grant to purchase equipment to bring palaeoecological research in Norway into the 21st century.
-Details of our planned purchases can be found here.
+Details of our purchases can be found here.